The entropic optimal (self-)transport problem: Limit distributions for decreasing regularization with application to score function estimation: Proof of Theorem 11

 because of the assumption $\sqrt{n} \eps_n^{d/4}\sqrt{\log n} \to \infty$ as $n\to \infty$.
 Indeed,

 From this, we conclude that

 which is the sought limit for the quantity in Equation~\eqref{eq: MainObj} after rescaling by $\eps_n^{-d/4}$.

-\textit{Step 2.} Even though the operator $K_{\eps_n}$ converges to the identity, one cannot simply replace it by its limit.
+\textit{Step 2.} Even though the operator $K_{\eps_n}$ is an approximation of the identity, one cannot simply replace it by its limit.
 We thus now consider the questions arising from the presence of this (sequence of) inverse operator(s).
 First remark that $(2+x)^{-1}$ is an analytic function of $x$ in a neighbourhood of zero.
 Thus, one can use a series development for operators and get

 Looking at the above, we see that terms of the form

 will play a crucial role.
 As such computations will occur over and over again, observe that